Sending Practice (Experimental)

 Choose how you connect your key — audio, keyboard or mouse — and configure the keyer, sidetone and light with the .

-Choose what to practice
+Choose what to practise

 Select a tab to use a ready-made list or to input your own: